carlosyanez/food_data/README.md

 Food ingredients constantly change.
 Something that was allergen free yesterday may not be tomorrow.
 Allergies reactions can be serious, thus they should not be treated lightly. **Always check the labels, even in products you consume regularly**

 If you find any obvious mistakes/inaccuracies, please [let me know](https://github.com/carlosyanez/nutfree/issues).
+In  case you find missing /incorrect ingredientes, please update the item directly on [Open Food Facts](https://world.openfoodfacts.org).